 Initial concepts were developed employing micro manufacturing techniques in various high tech materials.
 Warwick Design used porcine eyes to develop the device to working model state.

 The potential for this device has been recognised by the Wellcome Trust who are provided £300,000 of funding after a very rigorous evaluation process.

 Warwick Design’s long experience in developing high tech products will be put to good use in resolving the many challenges that lie ahead and turn an idea into a market leading product.

-Whilst cataract surgery is one of the most commonly performed operations in the world, the majority of complications occur in the opening of the anterior lens, a central circular opening (capsulorrhexis).
+Whilst cataract surgery is one of the most commonly performed operations in the world, the majority of complications occur in the opening of the anterior lens, a central circular opening (the capsulorrhexis).
 This most challenging procedure is performed using a needle or forceps to literally “tear” a circle in the capsule.
-This crude method can produces irregular, inaccurate openings and errant tears run down hill, out of control.
-Paediatric cataract surgery is often significantly more difficult due to the elasticity of the lens.
-The Wellcome Trust is supporting the project and has awarded a Translational award of almost £300K.
-This investment will develop the novel, single use, ophthalmic cutting device which creates an unrivalled precise and predictable capsulorrhexis.
-This tool will make the procedure quicker and reducing the skill and experience necessary in performing the procedure.
+This simple method, even in the hands of very skilled surgeons, can produces irregular, inaccurate openings and errant tears run down hill, out of control.
+Paediatric cataract surgery is often significantly more difficult due to the considerable elasticity of the lens capsule.

 The team’s main objectives were to focus on the patient and surgeon benefits of Improved Accuracy and Success Rate